Ninnaji Temple 仁和寺

-The temple of Ninna-ji was built at the end of the 9th century.
-At first it was known as the Monseki-ji, which served as the residence of members of the Imperial family who entered the priesthood.
-Presently, the temple is the center of the Omuro sect of Shingon Buddhism.
-It was designated a World Heritage Site in 1994.
+Ninnaji Temple was built at the end of the 9th century.
+At first, it was known as the Monsekiji and served as the residence of members of the Imperial family who entered the priesthood.
+Now the center of the Omuro sect of Shingon Buddhism, it was designated a World Heritage Site in 1994.

-The abbot was traditionally a member of the Imperial family, and his quarters are called the Goten, built in the Heian Period imperial style
+The abbot was traditionally a member of the Imperial family, and his quarters are called the Goten, built in the imperial style of the Heian period

-Ninna-ji's first abbot was a direct student of Kobo Daishi, legendary founder of the Shingon sect
+Ninnaji's first abbot was a direct student of Kobo Daishi, the legendary founder of the Shingon sect

-The Reiho-kan contains a number of cultural properties such as sculptures, paintings, and ancient documents.
+The Reihokan contains some cultural treasures such as sculptures, paintings, and ancient documents.
 Also housed here is a seated figure of the Amida-Nyorai Buddha, who presides over Buddhist paradise.
 The statue is the central focus of religious worship at the temple.